 As for Snowmass Mountain via Snowmass Lake.
-The length (Long Bar) of the X Couloir is visible from the lake.
+The length of the X Couloir is visible from the lake.
 Access the upper basin as for Snowmass Mountain, then hike southwest towards a huge wedge-shaped buttress directly beneath the saddle on the east ridge of Hagerman Peak.

-Route DescriptionBoth bars of the X** have snow, and there are therefore two options to climb the lower section of the route:
+This couloir, in conjunction with the "Hagar's Way" couloir as described by Roach, forms an "X" on the north face of Hagerman Peak.
+Both arms of the X have snow, and there are therefore two options to climb the lower section of the route:

 Continue up the obvious westerly line towards Hagerman Peak on 40-45 degree snow.
-Climb this section to the top, then exit onto the convenient platform and traverse the easy but exposed ledge to the summit snowfield.
+Climb this section to the top, then exit onto a convenient platform and traverse the easy but exposed ledge to the summit snowfield.
 Climb the steep snowfield on 55+ degree snow to the ridge and hike west to the summit.

-Essential GearMountaineering axe, sturdy boots, crampons.
+Mountaineering axe, sturdy boots, crampons.
 A second tool is probably useful.

 The easiest descent is probably to downclimb the route.
-If traversing to Snowmass Peak, the X Couloir can be more easily downclimbed from the Hagerman-Snowmass Peak saddle.
+If traversing to Snowmass Peak, one could descend via "Hagar's Way."
 If traversing to Snowmass Mountain, there are few options to bail until reaching the Hagerman-Snowmass Mountain saddle.